Zolani Tete: Tete vs. Casimero

 In his next bout, Tete fought former world champion John Riel Casimero.
 Casimero dropped Tete twice before the referee waved the fight off in the third round and awarded Casimero the TKO win.

 Doping ban

-In August 2023, Tete was issued with a four-year ban for an anti-doping rule violation after testing positive for stanozolol.
-The ban is set to end in July 2026.
+In August 2023, Tete was given a four-year ban for an anti-doping rule violation after testing positive for stanozolol.
+The ban ended on 29 July 2026.

+Death

+On 21 August 2026, Tete was shot to death outside of his home in his hometown of Mdantsane after being ambushed by two armed men wearing balaclavas.
+His female companion was also wounded and was taken to hospital.
+In the days following the attack, multiple arrests were made by the Eastern Cape police but further details of the case were not announced as the investigation was said to be sensitive.